-- → Allow components and pipelines to cool down or heat up. - → Wear protective clothing and safety gloves.
+- Allow components and pipelines to cool down or warm up to the ambient temperature. - → Wear protective clothing and safety gloves.

-Risk of personal injury due to pressurized components and process medium being discharged.
+Risk of personal injury due to pressurized components and process medium being discharaed.

-➔ Do not loosen the screw of the test connection while the valve is pressurized.
+→ Do not loosen the screw of the test connection while the valve is pressurized.